auto-pilot

 Not because I don’t care, just because being a person feels like a lot.

-So I keep conversations soft, shallow, manageable.
+So I keep conversations soft.
+Shallow.
+Manageable.

 Pretending everything’s fine while feeling even further away.